lobiaminor/dnaEncoding/README.md

 9- Tables:  CDF results vs Haar comment it
-10- Results section: comment some stats of the output files 12- Finish changing Melpo's suggestions (starting on 1.1)
+10- Results section: comment some stats of the output files 12- Finish changing Melpo's suggestions (starting on 1.1) 11- Finish the introduction

-# To-do list
-11- Finish the introduction
 13- Conclusion & implementation (this will be more like a fancy readme/instructions on how to use the code) 14- Slides
 15- Add CDF 9/7 (not integer to integer) and quantization afterwards.
 For the quantizer: diff quant step for each level of subbands (set as a parameter)
-16- Change caption in entropy graphics for choosing the level of wavelet decomposition (nats/symbol -> shannon/symbol) 17- Quasi arithmetic coder?

-JOSE friday:
-- Quantizer: remove the minv shit and center it around zero
+- Quantizer: remove the minv shit and center it around zero DONE
-- Inverse transform with pywt: there is something wrong at some point in the process which makes the final coeffs not compatible with waverec2, find it
+- Inverse transform with pywt: there is something wrong at some point in the process which makes the final coeffs not compatible with waverec2, find it DONE ALSO!

+# Future improvements section
+17- Quasi arithmetic coder?
+18- Quantization steps

+TODO:
+16- Change caption in entropy graphics for choosing the level of wavelet decomposition (nats/symbol -> shannon/symbol) 17- Conclusions

 Depth maps:
 - Check some stats on the transformed images (entropy before applying SR - weighted per subband)